 - 1. With the exception of children going to Extended Care and those in 0 period classes, students should arrive no earlier than 8:30 a.m. without written permission and approval of the administration. - 2.
 When weather permits, students should remain outside until 8:40 a.m. - 3.
 During inclement weather, students may wait in the entrances prior to 8:40 a.m. - 4.
-Students begin classes at 8:50 a.m. and need to be seated by this time. - 5.
-Dismissal for the end of the school day is 3:25 p.m. - 6.
+Students begin classes at 8:50 a.m. and need to be seated by this time.
+AM Kindergarten begins the day at 8:45 a.m. - 5.
+Dismissal for the end of the school day is 3:25 p.m.
+(Dismissal for AM Kindergarten is 11:55 a.m. and arrival for PM Kindergarten is 12:15 p.m.) - 6.
 Unless supervised by a teacher, students should be out of the building and on their way home by 3:40 p.m.
 Students on the school grounds after 3:40 p.m. must be under the supervision of parents.
 Students left unsupervised on the playground past 3:45 p.m. will be placed in Extended Care and the family charged accordingly.